33-Year-Old Outfielder – Free Agent

 Melky Cabrera Contract Information:

-Signed a two-year, $16 million deal with the Blue Jays in November of 2012.
+Signed a three-year, $43.5 million contract with the White Sox in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Melky Cabrera – simply subscribe now.

 |2018 RotoWire Projections||Subscribe now to see our 2018 projections for Melky Cabrera|

 |Career (View All)||1676||6,852||6,250||824||1,787||519||344||44||131||769||98||36||473||812||47||59||23||.286||.335||.418||.753|

 |Last 14 Games||48||5||13||3||0||0||6||1||1||0||1||0||2||0||.271||.275||.333||.608|

 Melky Cabrera: MLB Games Played By Position

 Melky Cabrera Split Stats (View Full Split Stats)

 |2017 (Multiple Teams)||32||MAJ||KC/CWS||666||620||5.4%||11.1%||0.49||88%||.299||.138|